telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridConfigurationPanelSettings.md

 Gets or sets if a context menu will be displayed when
             right clicking fields in the configuration panel.

-###  DefaultDeferedLayoutUpdate `Boolean`
+###  EnableOlapTreeViewLoadOnDemand `Boolean`

-Gets or sets if the defered layout update is enabled which
+Gets or sets a value indicating if the  will use a
-            determines if the changes will be applied after every operation or only when clicking the Update button.
+            Load-on-demand to load its nodes.

+###  FlattenOlapUncategoriezedFields `Boolean`

+Gets or sets a value indicating if all uncategorized fields coming from OLAP cube will be put under category folder or rendered directly as children

+###  LayoutType `PivotGridConfigurationPanelLayoutType`

+Gets or sets a value indicating whether the row header zone of the pivotgrid will be
+            shown.

+###  OlapUncategorizedFolderName `String`

+The name of category under which all uncategorized fields are put.

 ###  Position `PivotGridConfigurationPanelPosition`

 Gets or set a value indicating where the ConfigurationPanel will be
             places relative to the pivot grid.

-###  LayoutType `PivotGridConfigurationPanelLayoutType`

-Gets or sets a value indicating whether the row header zone of the pivotgrid will be
-            shown.

 ###  ShowHideCheckBoxToolTip `String`

 ToolTip that would appear over the fields' checkboxes

-###  EnableOlapTreeViewLoadOnDemand `Boolean`

-Gets or sets a value indicating if the  will use a
-            Load-on-demand to load its nodes.

-###  OlapUncategorizedFolderName `String`

-The name of category under which all uncategorized fields are put.

-###  FlattenOlapUncategoriezedFields `Boolean`

-Gets or sets a value indicating if all uncategorized fields coming from OLAP cube will be put under category folder or rendered directly as children